@GapWell, it takes a village...

 2025 was a very successful year for GapWell.

-We attribute our success to three important themes:
+We attribute our own success to three important themes:

 THEME ONE: The need for our services is very, very real.

-When we first launched GapWell in 2023, we had a number of key working assumptions.
-As parents of young adults, we felt there must be a better way for our sons and daughters to navigate the period of time from high school to career.
+When we first launched GapWell in 2023, we had a few key working assumptions.
+As parents of young adults, we felt there must be a better way for our sons and daughters to navigate the many gaps and stresses that exist between high school and career.

 One of our earliest informal advisors insisted that you can't argue with data so we should go get some data to make our point.
 He was right and our 2024 GapWell college survey results were overwhelmingly clear: